revsys/django-test-plus/README.md

 ### login context

-Along with ensuing a view requires login and creating users, the next thing you end up doing is logging in as various users to test our your restriction logic.
+Along with ensuing a view requires login and creating users, a common testing pattern is logging in as various users to test out your restriction logic.
 This can be made easier with the following context:

     def test_restrictions(self):
         user1 = self.make_user('u1')